kokkos/kokkos-core-wiki/API-Reference/Kokkos::View.md

   * ```c++
     constexpr bool is_allocated() const;
     ```
     Returns true if the view points to a valid memory location.
-This function works for both managed and unmanaged view.
+This function works for both managed and unmanaged views.
 With the unmanaged view, there is no guarantee that referenced address is valid, only that it is a non-null pointer.

 ## Assignment Rules